-14. What does watershed-scale monitoring include?
+14. What does monitoring at the watershed-scale include?

 Monitoring at the watershed scale is defined based on the attributes of each watershed defined through engagement with water-related COI and other users.
 It could include cumulative effects monitoring where there are multiple users, monitoring and assessment of minimum instream flow requirements, and collaborative monitoring programs.